Olga Boznańska, "Portrait de jeune dame", 1903, oil on cardboard, Musée d'Orsay

 Ukraine

-Portrait of Leon Hirszenberg, long erroneously identified with his brother Samuel.
-For this painting, Boznańska was awarded a gold medal at the III Internationale Kunst - Ausstellung in Vienna in 1894 and a silver medal at the Universal Art Exhibition in Lviv
+A portrait of Leon Hirszenberg, long misidentified as his brother, Samuel.
+For this painting, Boznańska was awarded a gold medal at the III Internationale Kunst-Ausstellung in Vienna in 1894, and a silver medal at the General Exhibition of Polish Art in Lwów.

-Depicts the children of Amy Buyka - wife of the friendly printmaker Boleslaw Buyka.
+Depicts the children of Amy Buyka, wife of the artist’s friend, the graphic artist Bolesław Buyka.

 Czech Republic